-necessarily having an immediate solution to a problem.
-Nevertheless, this technique can indeed result in positive transformations for individuals.
-As Rogers suggests, when a person receives attentive and unique listening, he or she tends to become more emotionally mature, open to his or her experiences, less defensive, and more democratic.
 When people are listened to in a sensitive way, they are inclined to pay keener attention to their thoughts and emotions, facilitating clearer expression.
 Moreover, they are less concerned about criticism of their ideas and feel more confident about sharing them.
-Simultaneously, it's worth noting that the process of active listening also prompts the listener himself/herself to undergo personal change.
-Among various activities, listening stands out as a catalyst for deep, positive relationships and possesses the potential to positively influence the listener's attitudes.
+Simultaneously, it's worth noting that the process of Active Listening also prompts the listener himself/herself to undergo personal change.
+Among various activities, listening stands out as a catalyst for deep, positive relationships and possesses the potential to positively influence the listener's attitudes listener's attitudes16.